Create an Elementor Poll Based on a Template

 Make a visual engaging poll and add it to your Elementor site with a few simple clicks using the Opinion Stage poll plugin.

-Click on the ‘Embed & Share’ button associated with the poll you created, select the ‘WordPress’ tab, and then copy the poll WordPress shortcode.
+Click on the ‘Embed & Share’ button associated with the poll you created, select the ‘General embed’ tab, and then copy the poll script code.

-After copying the poll WordPress shortcode, Add an Elementor embed element and locate it where you want the poll to be displayed.
-Paste the WordPress shortcode in the Elementor embed element and click save.
+After copying the poll script code, Add an Elementor HTML widget and locate it where you want the poll to be displayed.
+Paste the script code in the Elementor HTML widget and click save.

 Types of Elementor Polls